canonical/observability/decision-records/2024-06-04--service-to-stop-while-waiting-for-cert.md

 As a result we had some code ordering issues (e.g. #414):
 - Should we update the config file with the tls config, which includes path to the cert, before we got the cert, only to perfectly reflect the juju model?
+  (Loki will fail to start this way.)
 - Should we wait with the tls config and allow the workload to continue to operate in plain http, in contradiction to the juju model?
+(Cert may take a long time to arrive, so we may be compromising sensitive data.)
 - How should we determine within the charm if "TLS is enabled"?

 This problem is common to many charms.

 ## Decision
 A server shall NOT keep using plain http while waiting for a cert.
-The service must be stopped until the cert is in place.
+The service must be stopped until the cert is in place (in the workload container(s), and often in the charm container as well) and the tls config is updated.
 The charm shall have a "Waiting" status during that period (subject to other status priorities).